 Facebook reports slower-than-expected 2Q revenue growth

+The company also warned that it expects revenue growth to decelerate in the next couple of quarters as it promotes new, and for now less profitable, products-- such as its Stories disappearing message feature.
+It is also allowing users to make "more choices" around data privacy amid public outcry and regulatory pressures.

-While it was the company's first full quarter following the Cambridge Analytica privacy scandal, analysts attributed the user growth shortfall largely to European privacy rules that went into effect in May.
+The earnings covered the company's first full quarter since the Cambridge Analytica privacy scandal erupted.
+But analysts attributed the user growth shortfall largely to European privacy rules that went into effect in May, not to the furor over the political consulting firm with ties to President Donald Trump, which improperly accessed the data of tens millions of Facebook users.

+With an hour before trading began Thursday, shares had plunged more than 19 per cent, plucking about $17 billion in net worth out of the pocket of Facebook founder Mark Zuckerberg.

+Still, the results suggest that Facebook may have weathered the scandal without major harm to its business, even if its public image has taken a hit.
+While revenue fell short of Wall Street estimates, it did so by only about 1 per cent; profits, meanwhile exceeded forecasts.

 The company earned $5.1 billion, or $1.74 per share, up 31 per cent and above analysts' estimates of $1.71.